-Refinancing – A Good Idea, Or A Bad One?
+A Good Idea, Or A Bad Idea?

 Many people ask themselves should I refinance my mortgage.

-This is a very good question and each person’s situation is going to be different so it is not a simple question to answer, but there are some considerations;
+This is a very good question and each person’s situation is going to be different so it is not a simple question to answer, but there are some considerations.

-Your Existing Bank Relationship
+Your Existing Bank Relationship Has Broken Down

 People often have relationship breakdowns and sometimes this can happen with business relationships too.
 It does not necessarily mean that anyone is in the wrong, but at times the staff at the bank just thinks differently and it is easier to start fresh with another bank.